 AUM SON students are expected to demonstrate appropriate professional behavior to the nursing profession.
 They must assume personal responsibility for being in a physical and mental condition to give safe nursing care and for the knowledge and skills necessary to give this care.
-Students who are pregnant or become pregnant during the nursing program must notify the clinical faculty and Undergraduate Coordinator in writing.
-Students who develop any other illness or medical or psychological condition that may affect their own safety or their ability to provide care to patients must report that condition in writing from a qualified and appropriate medical provider to the clinical faculty and the Undergraduate Coordinator.
+Students who are pregnant or become pregnant during the nursing program must notify the clinical faculty and Department Head for Undergraduate Affairs in writing.
+Students who develop any other medical or psychological condition that may affect their own safety or their ability to provide care to patients must report that condition in writing from a qualified and appropriate medical provider to the clinical faculty and the Department Chair for Undergraduate Affairs.
 A written medical clearance may be required from a physician or health care provider.